A MarkUp.io alternative that lives inside WordPress

 Can Reviso replace MarkUp.io for client website feedback?

-For live WordPress/Bricks sites, yes.
+For live WordPress sites, yes.
 Clients pin contextual comments on the real page instead of an uploaded capture, and you manage it all inside the builder.
 If you also need to annotate PDFs, images and video, MarkUp’s multi-format workspace covers more file types.

 Does MarkUp.io still have a free plan?